microsoft/Digital-Documentation-Shipping-Industry-Solution-Accelerator/03_Application_Deployment/README.md

 To run the solution locally you will need access to [Azure Functions Core Tools](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=windows%2Ccsharp%2Cbash) to host the source code.
 If you do not have this installed, running ContosoCargo.DigitalDocument.TokenService.Host will automatically install the program.
 If you choose to run the Cosmos DB instance locally you will need to also have [Azure Storage Emulator](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-emulator) installed.

-1. Repeat steps 1-3 for the Azure Application deployment.
+1. Repeat steps 1-2 for the Azure Application deployment.
+2. Navigate to AzureFunctions > ContosoCargo.DigitalDocument.TokenService.Host > applications.settings.json.
-2. Replace Offchain_Connectionstring with your emulator Cosmos DB connection string.
+3. Replace Offchain_Connectionstring with your emulator Cosmos DB connection string.
-3. Navigate to WindowsApp > ContosoCargo.DigitalDocument.Application.WindowsClient > App.config.
+4. Navigate to WindowsApp > ContosoCargo.DigitalDocument.Application.WindowsClient > App.config.
-4. Set the ServiceEndpoint to http://localhost:7071/api in App.config.
+5. Set the ServiceEndpoint to http://localhost:7071/api in App.config.
-5. Set the following as start up projects:
+6. Set the following as start up projects:
     - TokenService.Host should be set to "Start"
     - Application.WindowsClient should be set to "Start without debugging"